StackStorm/st2/docs/README.md

 ## Adding a Rule
 Create a rule JSON definition.
 See an example at [Stanley/contrib/examples/rules/sample-rule.json](../contrib/examples/rules/sample-rule.json) for the rule structure.
 Look at [../contrib/sandbox/packages/](../contrib/sandbox/packages/) for more sample rules.

-**TODO:** fix  rules in contrib/sandbox/packages to confirm to new rule schema.

 **TODO:** draw a sample with here with commenst on required and optional fields.

 Deploy the rule: